mlindgren/sdk-api/sdk-api-src/content/bcrypt/ns-bcrypt-bcrypt_rsakey_blob.md

 ### -field cbPublicExp

 The size, in bytes, of the exponent of the key.
+Public exponents larger than (2^64 - 1) are not supported.

 ### -field cbModulus